IvanEh/SpribeTask/find-opponent/README.md

 # Build

-1. gradle :find-opponent:war
+1. $ gradle :find-opponent:war
-2. war file location: /find-opponent/build/libs/
+2. War file location: /find-opponent/build/libs/
-3. push to AS or Tomcat
+3. Deploy to AS or Tomcat